These awesome carrot cake cupcakes feature a delicious pineapple cream cheese frosting! Get the carrot cupcakes recipe below, with tips.

 Happy March, DIY Candy friends!
 This is Liz from The Pretty Life Girls and I’m so excited for this new month.

 Even though it is still below freezing outside my window, this change in the calendar means spring is getting closer!
-I’m starting to think about upcoming holidays, like Easter desserts.
+I’m starting to think about goodies for upcoming holidays: like Easter desserts and of course, Easter cupcakes.

 Carrot Cupcake Recipe